mre/endler.dev/content/2020/folklore/index.md

 # Reader submissions

 I hope you enjoyed this trip down memory lane.
 Do you know any other stories?
-Send me a message and I'll add them here.
+Send me a message, and I'll add them here.

 > You have to know the past to understand the present.
 > &mdash; Dr. Carl Sagan (1980)